-- the Corporation acquired Great Lakes Senior MLC I LLC ("MLC I"), a newly formed entity established by an affiliate of BC Partners Investment Holdings Limited ("BCPIHL") in connection with the transactions contemplated by the Arrangement, in exchange for the issuance to BCPIHL of an aggregate of 3,292,952 New Shares (411,619 common shares after giving effect to the Consolidation completed on December 3, 2019); and - the Corporation changed its name from "Marret Resource Corp." to "Mount Logan Capital Inc.".
+- each of the common shares in the capital of the Corporation was exchanged for one (1) new common share in the capital of the Corporation created pursuant to the Arrangement and, subject to certain restrictions, one (1) contingent value right (a "CVR"), with each CVR representing a contingent cash entitlement in respect of Cline Mining Corporation ("Cline"); - the Corporation acquired Great Lakes Senior MLC I LLC ("MLC I"), a newly formed entity established by an affiliate of BC Partners Investment Holdings Limited ("BCPIHL") in connection with the transactions contemplated by the Arrangement, in exchange for the issuance to BCPIHL of an aggregate of 3,292,952 common shares of the Corporation; and - the Corporation changed its name from "Marret Resource Corp." to "Mount Logan Capital Inc.".